Our View: Schools need clarity on COVID rules

 Most Maine schools started the academic year in September in a hybrid model, where half of a school’s students come to in-person class two days a week, while the other half participate remotely.
 Then the groups switch, and the home learners come to class in person while the other group continues from home.

 That schedule doesn’t work well for teachers, who have to teach two different groups of students at the same time, students who report feeling bored and isolated, or their families, who have to juggle daycare and a complicated weekly schedule.
-But in most Maine school building, the hybrid schedule is the only way to maintain a required three feet of space between students and six feet between students and teachers.
+But in most Maine school buildings, the hybrid schedule is the only way to maintain a required 3 feet of space between students and 6 feet between students and teachers.

-That is frustrating, especially since public health officials question whether the three-foot rule is even necessary.
-Last week, in response to a question from Sen. Susan Collins, Dr. Ashish Jha, the dean of the Brown University School of Public Health, told the Senate Health Committee that now that school employees have been approved for vaccination, schools could open safely full-time by following some basic rules
+That is frustrating, especially since public health officials question whether the 3-foot rule is even necessary.
+Last week, in response to a question from Sen. Susan Collins, Dr. Ashish Jha, the dean of the Brown University School of Public Health, told the Senate Health Committee that now that school employees have been approved for vaccination, schools could open safely full-time by following some basic rules.

-“I did not mention three feet vs six feet.
+“I did not mention 3 feet vs. 6 feet.
 I did not mention deep cleaning of surfaces.
 I think there is a lot that’s gotten us distracted … We can keep teachers safe, we can keep kids safe and we can open schools.
 And we have the ability to do all of this now, not six months or a year from now,” Jha said.

 A year ago, we didn’t know much about the novel coronavirus, Sars CoV-2, except that it was extremely contagious and, in some cases, deadly.